Skip to main content

 • Fly tipping was identified and reported to our contractors for removal.

-• The Grounds Maintenance within the area was in good condition with no concerns raised.
+• The communal green spaces were noted as being in good condition with no concerns raised.

 • Fly tipping was identified and reported to our contractors for removal.